rollkit/rollkit/state/block-executor.md

   - New block header `AppHash` must match state `AppHash`.
   - New block header `LastResultsHash` must match state `LastResultsHash`.
   - New block header `AggregatorsHash` must match state `Validators.Hash()`.
 - `commit`: This method commits the block and updates the state.
-It takes the state, the block, and a list of ABCI `ResponseDeliverTx` as parameters.
+It takes the state, the block, and the ABCI `ResponseFinalizeBlock` as parameters.
 - `execute`: This method executes the block.
 It takes the context, the state, and the block as parameters.
-It calls the ABCI methods `BeginBlock`, `DeliverTx`, `EndBlock` with the block transactions and returns `ABCIResponses` and errors, if any.
+It calls the ABCI method `FinalizeBlock` with the ABCI `RequestFinalizeBlock` containing the block hash, ABCI header, commit, transactions and returns the ABCI `ResponseFinalizeBlock` and errors, if any.
 - `publishEvents`: This method publishes events related to the block.
-It takes the ABCI responses, the block, and the state as parameters.
+It takes the ABCI `ResponseFinalizeBlock`, the block, and the state as parameters.

 ## Message Structure/Communication Format

 The `BlockExecutor` communicates with the application via the ABCI interface.
-It sends and receives ABCI messages, such as `RequestInitChain`, `RequestBeginBlock`, `RequestDeliverTx`, and `RequestEndBlock`.
+It sends and receives ABCI messages, such as `RequestFinalizeBlock` and `ResponseFinalizeBlock`.

 ## Assumptions and Considerations